That letter was actually the first out of many, not that Tony would ever know about it.

 Steve took the hand he offered him, looked at him in the eyes and said, "You always do, Tony."

 "Buttering up already?
-I take it you don't have cash on you for the bike," Tony said with a smirk.
+I take it that you don't have cash on you for the bike," Tony said with a smirk.
 "I've heard you've been riding across the country."

 Tony raised his eyebrows.
 "Nice beard.
 Easier on the whole let's go incognito thing, I take."